Children's Miracle Network: Fundraising

-Extra Life is another Children's Miracle Network Hospitals program that unites tens of thousands of gamers globally to play games and raise funds year-round to support kids treated at their local CMN Hospital.
+Extra Life is another Children's Miracle Network program that unites tens of thousands of gamers globally to play games and raise funds year-round to support kids treated at their local CMN hospital.
 Since its inception in 2008, Extra Life has raised more than $100 million.

 In 2021, Ferrero Candy partnered with CMN Hospitals and launched a campaign.
 "Three iconic Ferrero candy bars, Butterfinger, CRUNCH and Baby Ruth, are joining forces to help the Children's Miracle Network Hospitals."

 As part of a nationwide initiative to raise funds for the Children's Miracle Network, Wilkes University and Lackawanna College's Esports Program organized their fourth annual gaming event at Bartari on Sunday, November 3, 2024.
 The event was streamed for 12 hours and anyone was welcome to join the campaigners.

 Awards and accolades

 The organization has received multiple Gold & Silver Halo awards from the Cause Marketing Forum for its marketing campaigns with organizations including IHOP and Aflac.
 The organization won The Golden Halo in 2014.
 CMN Hospitals won a Shorty Award in 2019 in Best Facebook Live for their #ChildrensHospitalsWeek Live-athon.
 Utah Business Magazine also named CMN Hospitals one of Utah's Best Companies to Work For in 2015.